STRENGTHENING THE EVIDENCE BASE ON EFFECTIVE SCHOOL-BASED INTERVENTIONS FOR PROMOTING YOUTH HEALTH

 Sangath is the recipient of a new four-year funding towards the promotion of youth and adolescent health.
 The primary beneficiaries are youth attending the targeted schools in Nalanda district, Bihar and the secondary beneficiaries are teachers and parents.

-- To develop and evaluate the effectiveness of two models of school-based interventions aimed at promoting reproductive and sexual health, and gender equity, and mitigating gender-base violence, and other adverse health outcomes in school going adolescents in Nalanda district of Bihar
+- To develop and evaluate the effectiveness of two models of school-based interventions aimed at promoting reproductive and sexual health, and gender equity, and mitigating gender-based violence, and other adverse health outcomes in school going adolescents in Nalanda district of Bihar

 The team aims to achieve the objective through three strategies: